Jesse-Kerr/recordmender/README.md

         "query": {"dj": {"$nin": done_djs s}},
         "key":"track_links"})

+2. Understanding auc_testing code.

+He is calculating the AUC for all the users who had a value changed.
 ### The steps of the project:

 1. Scrape whosampled.com for, say, 1000 producers.
 We want a list of all the songs each producer has ever sampled (see **Whosampled Dataset** section below for more detail on this database schema).